Slowly wandering my way everywhere

 1. It’s a Helluva Work Out

 The route from Baños to the Pailón del Diablo (last waterfall people typically visit) is 18km aka 11 miles.
 If you’re not already in pretty good shape, this alone is something to consider.
-We were in decent shape having been planning to do this bike ride and doing some practice rides at home.
+I was in decent shape having been planning to do this bike ride and doing some practice rides at home.
 All the posts I read brushed off the ride as not a big deal since it’s all downhill.

 Observation stairs at Pailón del Diablo, the last waterfall on La Ruta de las Cascadas